Graygzou/graygzou.github.io/jekyll/about.md

 ![This is me !]({{site.url}}/assets/images/gregoire-boiron.jpg){: .about-img }

 I'm Grégoire Boiron, Software Engineer since 2019.
-After trying many disciplines thanks to internships, I found myselft landing in the video game industry.
+After trying many disciplines thanks to internships, I found myself landing in the video game industry.
 And I'm still in it so far !

 You can follow me on a lot of social media :